For an on-premises production installation, you will need three physical or virtual machines with the following specifications:

 Dedicated Cassandra Servers

 It is advised not to run other applications alongside Cassandra.
-However, if you choose to do so, you will need to adjust the specifications to accommodate the application.
+If you choose to do so, you will need to adjust the specifications to accommodate the application.

 - Solid State Drives (SSD) are preferred for production clusters.
 However, if hard disk drives are used: